lsalzman/tesseract/src/readme_sauerbraten.txt

+Note that this is the license only for original Sauerbraten code, and does not cover new code provided as part of the Tesseract engine.
+For the license governing those changes, please see the included "readme_tesseract.txt".

 Sauerbraten source code license, usage, and documentation.

 You may use the Sauerbraten source code if you abide by the ZLIB license